markomarkovic/simple-php-git-deploy/README.md

 ## Done!

-Next time you push the code to the repository that has a hook enabled, it's going to trigger the `deploy.php` script which is going to pull the changes and update the code on the server machine.
+Next time you push the code to the repository that has a hook enabled, it's going to trigger the `deploy.php` script which is going to pull the changes and update the code on the _server machine_.

 For more info, read the source of `deploy.php`.